aai-institute/pyDVL/docs/getting-started/first-steps.md

 ## Caching

-pyDVL uses [memcached](https://memcached.org/) to cache the computation of the utility function and speed up some computations.
+pyDVL uses [memcached](https://memcached.org/) to cache the computation of the utility function and speed up some computations (see the [installation guide](installation.md/#setting-up-the-cache)).

 Caching of the utility function is disabled by default.
-When it is enabled it takes into account the data indices passed as argument and the utility function wrapped into the [Utility][pydvl.value.utility.Utility] object.
+When it is enabled it takes into account the data indices passed as argument and the utility function wrapped into the [Utility][pydvl.utils.utility.Utility] object.
 This means that care must be taken when reusing the same utility function with different data, see the documentation for the [caching module][pydvl.utils.caching] for more information.